olasadek/PsyProtection/README.md

 - `dataset\`: Contains the datasets for prediction of drug dependency.
 - `psychiatrist_portal\`: Contains the frontend codes of the reactjs portal created.
 - `server\`: Contains the Flask server setup and setup for all the chains.
-- `uploads\`: Folder to contain received images and audios.
 - `Dockerfile`: For each code that needs dockerization, there is a dockerfile.
 - `requirements.txt`: Under each dockerized code there is a requirement text that goes with it .